In this article:

 Overview

-Setting up a power of attorney (POA) on your Wealthsimple profile provides your attorney with sole access and authority over the management of your account.
-The person you name as your POA will have full discretion concerning the management of your money within your Wealthsimple account.
+Setting up a power of attorney (POA) on your Wealthsimple profile provides your attorney with sole access and authority over the management of your profile.
+The person you name as your POA will have full discretion concerning the management of your money within your Wealthsimple profile.

 Choosing a POA

-If you would like to set up a POA, you should ask someone you trust.
+If you'd like to set up a POA, you should ask someone you trust.
 You may choose your spouse, a close friend, or a family member.
-Carefully consider whether they are the best choice to manage your money, and do so in your best interest.
+Carefully consider whether they're the best choice to manage your money, and do so in your best interest.

 There are two different types of POAs that you can set up: